BlockchainCommons/GordianSeedTool-iOS/docs/Glossary.md

 #### Claim
 An assertion of the truth of something, typically one which is disputed or in doubt.
 A set of claims might convey personally identifying information: ½name, address, date of birth and citizenship, for example. ([Source](https://www.identityblog.com/?p=352)).

+#### Concise Binary Object Representation
+Also CBOR.
+It is a binary data serialization format loosely based on `JSON`.
+Like JSON it allows the transmission of data objects that contain name–value pairs, but in a more concise manner.
+This increases processing and transfer speeds at the cost of human readability.
+[More](https://en.wikipedia.org/wiki/CBOR)

 #### Content-addressable hash
 Content addressing is a way to find data in a network using its content rather than its location.
 The way we do is by taking the content of the content and hashing it.
 Try uploading an image to IPFS and get the hash using the below button.
 In the IPFS ecosystem, this hash is called Content Identifier, or CID.